 Sign up for our e-newsletter here to receive stories about our ladies and information on our products!

-Amani ya Juu (“peace from above” in Swahili) is a sewing and training program for marginalized women established in Nairobi, Kenya, with sister centers in Rwanda, Burundi, Uganda, and Liberia.
-Women at Amani are learning to work together through faith in God who provides a peace that transcends all cultural and ethnic differences.
-Amani portrays a unique picture of diversity, with women coming from Rwanda, Burundi, Congo, Uganda, South Sudan, Kenya, Ethiopia, Somalia, Mozambique, and other African nations.
+Amani ya Juu means “Peace from Above” in Swahili.
+Amani is a sewing and reconciliation program for marginalized women in Africa.
+Women from many African nations and cultures are learning to work together through faith in God who provides a higher peace that transcends cultural and ethnic differences.